Up to now, you’ve been able to use Buy Now Pay Later with no impact on your credit report, but all that is about to change.

 Whatever the reason, the product does put consumers at harm and lenders at risk.

-Although an application and using BNPL doesn’t affect your credit score today, from the summer of 2022, TransUnion and Credit Referencing Agencies will start adding your use of them to your credit report.
+Although an application using BNPL never used to affect your average credit score, from the summer of 2022, TransUnion and Credit Referencing Agencies will start adding your use of them to your credit report.

 Lenders will better understand if you’re in a position to take out new credit products.